 This is true for any industry, of course, but because project managers touch so many fields in their daily work, it’s important to be up-to-date not only with relevant project management trends, but also with news, policies, and concerns of consequence to vendors and stakeholders.

 Project plans will change, and that includes team members.
 Make sure you have a contingency plan in case your project resources become unavailable.

 15. Standing Firm

 You are the project advocate, after all, and your team’s advocate, as well.
 You’ll have to be ready to push back against impacts on project scope with key leaders in your organization and mitigate pushback from your own team.
 Project management is nothing without great leadership.

 Video: Project Manager Challenges

 In this video, Jennifer Bridges, PMP, highlights a handful of the biggest challenges project managers face on the job.

-If you are looking for a tool that can help you with your PM challenges, then sign up for our software at ProjectManager.com.
+If you’re looking for a tool that can help you with your project management challenges, then sign up for our software at ProjectManager.